Hip replacement and other surgical options for hip arthritis and more.

 When medications and other treatments don't keep hip pain at a manageable level, surgery to reposition or replace the hip joint may be the answer.
 Here are hip surgeries that may be worth pursuing.

 Total joint replacement.
-The most common hip surgery is total hip replacement, a procedure in which the damaged knee is removed and replaced with a prosthesis of metal, ceramic and/or plastic components.
+The most common hip surgery is total hip replacement, a procedure in which the damaged hip is removed and replaced with a prosthesis of metal, ceramic and/or plastic components.
 The hip is the second most commonly replaced joint, after the knee.
 Hip replacement is an option when irreparable joint damage interferes with function and causes constant pain that is not alleviated by more conservative therapies.

 Hip Resurfacing.
 For people who are young and active, hip resurfacing is an alternative to total hip replacement.
 Unlike total hip replacement, hip resurfacing doesn't require removing the femoral head and replacing it with a ball of metal or ceramic material.
 Instead the damaged femoral head is reshaped and fitted with a metal covering that fits into the socket.